New York State Legislature: Leaders

-The Assembly is headed by the Speaker, while the Senate is headed by the President, a post held ex officio by the State Lieutenant Governor.
-The Lieutenant Governor, as President of the Senate, has only a tie-breaking "casting vote".
-More often, the Senate is presided over by the Temporary President, or by a senator of the Majority Leader's choosing.
+The Assembly is headed by the speaker, while the Senate is headed by the president, a post held ex officio by the state lieutenant governor. the lieutenant governor, as president of the Senate, has only a tie-breaking "casting vote".
+More often, the Senate is presided over by the temporary president, or by a senator of the majority leader's choosing.

-The Assembly Speaker and Senate Majority Leader control the assignment of committees and leadership positions, along with control of the agenda in their chambers.
-The two are considered powerful statewide leaders and along with the Governor of New York control most of the agenda of state business in New York.
+The assembly speaker and Senate majority leader control the assignment of committees and leadership positions, along with control of the agenda in their chambers.
+The two are considered powerful statewide leaders and along with the governor of New York control most of the agenda of state business in New York.

 Drafting and research

 The Legislative Bill Drafting Commission (LBDC) aids in drafting legislation; advises as to the constitutionality, consistency or effect of proposed legislation; conducts research; and publishes and maintains the documents of the Legislature, such as the Laws of New York.
-The LBDC consists of two commissioners, the Commissioner for Administration and the Commissioner for Operations, each appointed jointly by the Temporary President of the Senate and the Speaker of the Assembly.
+The LBDC consists of two commissioners, the commissioner for administration and the commissioner for operations, each appointed jointly by the temporary president of the Senate and the speaker of the Assembly.

 Party control

 In the 2018 elections, Democrats won control of the State Senate and increased their majority in the State Assembly.
-At the beginning of the 2019-2020 legislative session, the Senate Democratic Conference held 39 of the chamber's 63 seats and the Assembly Democratic Conference held 106 of the 150 seats in that chamber.
+At the beginning of the 2019–2020 legislative session, the Senate Democratic Conference held 39 of the chamber's 63 seats and the Assembly Democratic Conference held 106 of the 150 seats in that chamber.
 The Senate Democratic Conference increased to 40 seats after Democratic senator Simcha Felder was re-accepted into the Conference.

 Constitutional powers

 The Legislature is empowered to make law, subject to the governor's power to veto a bill.
-However, the veto may be overridden by the Legislature if there is a two-thirds majority in favor of overriding in each House.
+However, the veto may be overridden by the Legislature if there is a two-thirds vote in favor of overriding in each House.
 Furthermore, it has the power to propose New York Constitution amendments by a majority vote, and then another majority vote following an election.
 If so proposed, the amendment becomes valid if agreed to by the voters at a referendum.